alf-tool/alf-core/README.md

     +-------------------------------------+-------------------------------------------------+-------------------------+------------------------+

-Many people think that relational databases are necessary 'flat', that they are necessarily limited to simply scalar values in two dimension tables.
+Many people think that relational databases are necessary 'flat', that they are necessarily limited to simple scalar values put in two dimension tables.
 This is wrong; most SQL databases are indeed 'flat', but _relations_ (in the mathematical sense of the relational theory) are not!
 Look, **the example above is a relation!**; that 'contains' other relations as particular values, which, in turn, could